ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <br><br>

    <p>
-   While this is bad whenever it happens in reality, a single failed crop in an APSIM simulation is not the end of the world and should neither be the end of our flexible cropping sequence.
+   While a crop failure is truly bad whenever it happens in reality, a single failed crop in an APSIM simulation is not the end of the world and should neither be the end of our flexible cropping sequence.
    As you can see from the above screenshot, from the 1993-01-28 onwards, the log records the following info:
    <br><br>